 Deployments have capabilities, such as prediction requests and data monitoring, that consume a large amount of resources.
 You may want to test the prediction experience for a model or experiment with monitoring output settings without expending any resources or risking a production outage.
 Deployment activation allows you to control when these resource-intensive capabilities are enabled for individual deployments.
 Additionally, note that inactive deployments do not count towards your deployment limit.

-Inactive deployment behavior depends on the pricing plan for your organization.
+Inactive deployment behavior depends on the MLOps configuration for your organization.